DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-04-provider-context.md

 ## Problem statement

-Providers don't have easy access to the candidate-facing application form.
+Providers don’t have easy access to the candidate-facing application form.

 They only see candidate answers, not the way the question is asked or what guidance is given.